Post–World War II air-to-air combat losses: Background

 The Vietnam War saw a move away from cannon fire to air-to-air missiles.
 Although US forces maintained air supremacy throughout the war, there were still occasional dogfights and US and North Vietnamese aces.
 The North Vietnamese side claimed the Vietnam People's Air Force had 17 aces throughout the war, including Nguyễn Văn Cốc, who is also the top ace of Vietnam War with nine kills: seven acknowledged by the United States Air Force.

 During the 1947 conflict over Jammu and Kashmir, the Indian Air Force did not engage the Pakistan Air Force in air-to-air combat; however, it did provide effective transport and close air support to the Indian Army troops.

 On 10 April 1959, an Indian English Electric Canberra was shot down while performing a Reconnaissance mission over Rawalpindi.
 The Canberra was shot down by a Pakistani F-86 Sabre flown by Flight Lieutenant M Younis of the No. 15 Squadron.
 The two crew members of the Canberra ejected and were later arrested by Pakistani authorities, this incident also marked the first aerial victory of the Pakistan Air Force.

 The Indo-Pakistani War of 1965 was the first time the Indian Air Force actively engaged an enemy air force.
 By the time the conflict had ended, India had lost 22 aircraft by enemy aircraft fire, while Pakistan lost 9 aircraft.
 In total India lost 65-70 aircraft by all causes while Pakistan 20.

 During the Indo-Pakistani war of 1971, both Air Forces clashed for the second time, in this conflict the Indian Air Force lost 20 aircraft in air-to-air combat, in turn Pakistan Air Force lost 16.
-In total India lost 45 to 65 aircraft by all causes and Pakistan 70.
+In total India lost 45 to 65 aircraft by all causes and Pakistan 42.

 During the Iran–Iraq War of 1980–88, there were nearly 1,000 air-to-air engagements between Iran and Iraq, including the only known instances of helicopters dogfighting and shooting down other helicopters.
 The Falklands War of 1982 witnessed air combat between Argentine and British military aircraft.
 The Falkland Islands' runways were short and thus unable to support fighter jets, forcing Argentina to launch fighters from the mainland, which had an adverse effect on their loiter time.
 The Argentine forces lost 23 aircraft in air-to-air combat, out of a total of 134 fixed wing aircraft and helicopters lost during the conflict.

-During the Persian Gulf War; the Iraqi Armed Forces lost 23 aircraft from their iventory of 750 fixed-wing aircraft, compared to 3 coalition aircraft downed.
+During the Persian Gulf War; the Iraqi Armed Forces lost 23 aircraft from their inventory of 750 fixed-wing aircraft, compared to 3 coalition aircraft downed.